Sebastianism: Sebastianism in Portugal

 One of the most important Portuguese authors of the 20th century, the poet Fernando Pessoa built upon Sebastianist motifs.
-The second part of Mensagem, called Mar Português ("Portuguese Sea"), Pessoa references Portugals Age of Exploration and its seaborne empire until the death of King Sebastian in 1578.
+The second part of Mensagem, called Mar Português ("Portuguese Sea"), Pessoa references Portugal's Age of Exploration and its seaborne empire until the death of King Sebastian in 1578.
 Pessoa brings the reader to the present as if he had woken up from a dream of the past, to fall in a dream of the future: he sees King Sebastian returning and still determined to accomplish a Universal Empire.

 The third cycle, O Encoberto ("The Hidden One"), refers to Pessoa's vision of future world peace and the Fifth Empire which, according to Pessoa, is spiritual and not material.
 After the Age of Force (Vis), and Taedium (Otium) will come Science (understanding) through a reawakening of "The Hidden One", or "King Sebastian".
 The Hidden One represents the fulfillment of the destiny of mankind, designed by God since before Time, and the accomplishment of Portugal.
 Sebastian is highly important to the work, as indeed he is referenced in all three parts of Mensagem.
 He was portrayed as representing the capacity of dreaming, and the belief in the possibility of achieving dreams.

 Many Portuguese folk tales, particularly in the Azores, feature King Sebastian, usually riding a white horse, and sometimes followed by companions.
 Often named as "the enchanted king", they generally involve the monarch appearing before one or a few residents on full moon nights or holy days, such as the feast of Saint John, and asking a simple question (such as "who goes"); a correct answer would dispel the charm the king is under, while a wrong answer will simply result in the king vanishing, to appear on another occasion.